CoolAller/WhiteSur-gtk-theme-cinnamon-xfce/README.md

 ## Features of the WhiteSur Icon theme:

-Fixed bugs, added some missing icons, added sizes for places icons 16x16, 22x22, 24x24 (for now only for blue and green themes, but the theme will be updated).
+Added some missing icons, added sizes for places icons 16x16, 22x22, 24x24 (for now only for blue and green themes, but the theme will be updated).

 ## Installation:

-To install Whitesur Icon Theme for Cinnamon, launch ./install.sh
+To install Whitesur Icon Theme for Cinnamon, run in the terminal:  `./install.sh`  **[OPTIONS...]**

-## Usage:

-Run in the terminal:  `./install.sh`  **[OPTIONS...]**

 |  OPTIONS:           | |
 |:--------------------|:-------------|